salvdevlops/active_directory_labs/README.md

 A hands-on Active Directory lab simulating the identity/account tickets a help desk handles daily — password resets, lockouts, group access, provisioning, and reading Group Policy — built and worked in my own Windows Server domain.

 > **Honesty note:** lab portfolio, not claimed production experience.
-Built on a self-hosted domain (`SOLTICK`) so I can perform and explain these tasks, not just recite them.
+Built on a self-hosted domain (`salnoct`) so I can perform and explain these tasks, not just recite them.

 ---